 It might seem like a foreign world to you, but knowing a little bit of cake lingo will make your planning conversations go more smoothly.

 • Skill level: Does your dream cake have many complicated features like sugar flowers and delicate lacework?
-Can the bakery’s decorators do it?
+Can the decorators do it?
 Ask to see pictures of their previous work to be sure.
-Grocery store bakeries, like Winn-Dixie, may have more limited abilities because their bakers need to be good at so many different bakery tasks.
+Grocery store bakeries, like Winn-Dixie, may have more limited abilities because their bakers need to be good at so many different tasks.
 Other bakeries, like Sylvia Weinstock Cakes, are able to produce over-the-top, extravagant wedding cakes.
 Couture cakes also have great decorators.

 Wedding cakes should be more than just pretty to look at when they are on their table, waiting to be cut.
-They need to taste good, especially when it may be costing as much as $15 per serving.
+They need to taste good, especially when they may be costing as much as $15 per serving.

 Nearly all boutique and locally owned bakeries want to schedule a tasting and consultation with you.
 During this meeting, not only will you get to taste several different flavor combinations, but they will also create reasonable expectations for cake design on the budget you have given them.
 If you are using a grocery store bakery, tasting trays may be available for purchase if you inquire at the counter.

-Tip 5 – Settle on Design and Flavors
+How to Pick the Perfect Wedding Cake: Settle on Design and Flavors

 The baker wants to make you happy but they may not always be able to make changes once a contract is final.
-Choose your cake flavor, fillings, and frostings and move on.
+Choose your cake flavor, fillings, and frostings, and move on.
 Do not second guess yourself.

-Tip 6 – Confirm the Details
+Confirm the Details

 Finally, make sure you sign a contract for your wedding cake that includes all of the details.
 Here are the most important to consider.